-If a case were to go to court, the first thing the judge would do is to review all the assets, debts and income of both spouses to see how much there is "in the pot" to share out in order to meet the needs of the spouses and any children.
+If a case were to go to court, the first thing the judge would do is to review all the assets, debts and income of both partners to see how much there is "in the pot" to share out in order to meet their needs and the needs of any children.
 This should be your first step, too, in trying to reach an agreement.